 - Mya Stone, the eldest bastard of King Robert Baratheon.
 (While she is not officially recognized, she is somewhat openly known to be the king's baseborn daughter.)

-- Ser Addison Hill, a former Lord Commander of the Kingsguard.
+- Ser Addison Hill, also known as the Bastard of Cornfield, a former Lord Commander of the Kingsguard.

 - Joy Hill, the recognized daughter of Gerion Lannister.